feliperamos88/Dreamvortex/README.md

 $ node createdb.js
 ```

-This will create the database based on the parameters that you passed.
+The last command will create the database based on the parameters that you passed.

 If you already have the database and passed the connection parameters, run the following command to seed the database:

 ```shell
 $ node seed.js